elastic/support-diagnostics/README.md

 #### How to run
 * Run the diagnostic utility to get an archive.
 * Add any tokens for text you wish to conceal to a config file.
 By default the utility will look for scrub.yml in the working directory.
-* Run the utility with the necessary and optional inputs.
+* Run the utility with the necessary and optional diagnosticInputs.
 It is a different script execution than the diagnostic with different arguments.
   * *-a* &nbsp;&nbsp;&nbsp; An absolute path to the archive file you wish to sanitize(required)
   * *-t* &nbsp;&nbsp;&nbsp; A target directory where you want the revised archive written.
 If not supplied it will be written to the same folder as the diagnostic archive it processed.
   * *-f* &nbsp;&nbsp;&nbsp; A file containing any text tokens you wish to conceal.
 These can be literals or regex's.